 - Since the solid mechanics problem is linear, it is enough to use one pass through the segregated solver, so it is set to terminate after one iteration, rather than on a tolerance. - When the constraints are changed, the structure of the stiffness matrix will change.
-For this reason, the caching of sparsity patterns is switched off. - The PARDISO solver is used rather than the MUMPS solver.
-The former is in general faster, but can be less accurate for ill-conditioned problems.
-For a case like this, there is no need for the additional potential accuracy.
+For this reason, the caching of sparsity patterns is switched off. - The GMRES solver is used rather than the MUMPS solver, because it is faster.